 Send a DM to ask if they would like a sample package of your apparel and whether they would be willing to post a picture wearing it.
 Negotiate strong terms and avoid paying anyone until your profits justify it.
 I’ve found that most guys with around 20K followers don’t make a lot of money from Instagram and are more than willing to do it in exchange for free product.

 You can set up promo codes that they can share with their followers to generate sales directly, but the real value is that it allows you to effectively outsource your content creation to people with much bigger accounts than yours.

 Now continue all seven steps forever.
-Do no other advertising.
+Do no other advertising at cops and robbers slots.
 And be sure to let me know how it works for you.